 4. Wander the North Shore

 The North Shore is Auckland’s main beach area.
 Swimming, kayaking, and surfing here are popular activities.
-There’s a great sailing scene here too, as many of New Zealand’s successful international sailors began their careers at North Shore yacht clubs.
+There’s an excellent sailing scene here, too, as many of New Zealand’s successful international sailors began their careers at North Shore yacht clubs.
+You can visit the Maugauika (North Shore) and Fort Takapuna Historic Reserves to learn more about the area’s history.
 You’ll also find a lively nightlife here if you stick around after sunset.

 5. Check out MOTAT